bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 ### AWS IAM Role and a Secret Key

-make sure you have an access key and secret key for your AWS account, these are typically tied to an IAM role that you were granted
+make sure you have an access key and secret key for your AWS account, these are typically tied to an IAM role that you were granted.

 put your AWS Access key and secret key in your environment (which is what the AWS CLI tools want) perhaps in your `.bash_profile` (the keys